volvofixthis/markdown-cv/index.md

 - Developed an etcd controller that enhanced the reliability of storage for managed Kubernetes clusters.
 - Lowered managed k8s clusters resource usage.
 - Developed new service Container registry.
-- Added cilium support with DSR.
+- Added cilium support with eBPF and DSR for client clusters.
 - Replaced OpenVPN with konnectivity.

 `Jun 2017`